By now, most people are aware that the UK’s landline network will be switched off in 2025 and replaced by a fully digital one.

 One of the most immediate benefits businesses feel when they upgrade to a digital phone system is cost savings.
 VoIP solutions are much less expensive to implement, manage and upgrade when compared to legacy ones.

-Moreover, placing calls over a digital network is much more affordable.
+Moreover, making calls using a digital network is much more affordable.
 You will only pay a monthly fee that allows you to make and receive calls from anywhere in the world, rather than incurring expensive international calling costs.

-Switching to a VoIP phone system as soon as possible will ensure you’re better prepared and not unnecessarily spending budget on a legacy system.
+Switching to a VoIP phone system as soon as possible will ensure you’re better prepared - and of course, you're likely to save money too.

 The longer you put off upgrading to a digital phone system, the more you restrict your business in terms of scalability and flexibility.